reskillamericans/website/content/_index.md

 <a class="button-like standout" href="/enroll">Join Our Next Cohort</a>

 {{< image class="hero high" src="nia.jpg" resize="1080x jpg"
-    caption="Nia Bailey completed the UI/UX Designer track in 2021." >}}
+    alt="Nia Bailey standing in front of the Public Library in New York" caption="Nia Bailey completed the UI/UX Designer track in 2021." >}}

 {{% /section %}}